 Choose a website builder designed with your growth in mind

-Not all free website builders are created equal.
+Not all website builders are created equal.
 As you evaluate different options, keep an eye out for sneaky ways that platforms add costs to a “free” tool: hidden upsells, added fees, limits on the number of web pages or customization options, or unremovable ads.
 You don’t want to find yourself running into surprise costs in the middle of launching your site.

 In other words, choose a creator-friendly platform that prioritizes your needs and growth through ease of use and transparent pricing.